 Getting Started

-A. Instructions Architecture
+Instructions Architecture

 Instructions form the bedrock of reliable AI behavior: they’re the persistent rules that guide the Agent without cluttering your immediate context.
 Rather than repeating the same guidance in every conversation, instructions embed your team’s knowledge directly into the AI’s reasoning process.